How to Update Old Blog Content

 7. Are your links working properly?

 From time to time, a link may become broken.
 Sometimes a product you’ve linked to becomes unavailable.
-Or maybe an affiliate program has changed their links.
+Or maybe an affiliate program has changed its links.

 8. Are you happy with your images?